things-to-do

 Baeza Cathedral

-The Catedral de la Natividad de Nuestra Señora is undoubtedly Baeza's most famous landmark - and for good reason.
+The Catedral de la Natividad de Nuestra Señora is undoubtedly Baeza's most famous landmark, and for good reason.

-The cathedral stands on layers of history: Roman ruins, a Visigothic church, and an Islamic mosque all preceded the current Renaissance structure.
+The cathedral stands on layers of history.
+Roman ruins, a Visigothic church, and an Islamic mosque all preceded the current Renaissance structure.
 The 50-meter bell tower may have originally been a minaret.

-Tickets include the small museum, and if you're planning on visiting Jaén, you can buy a combined ticket and save 6 euros.
+Tickets include the small museum.
+If you're planning on visiting Jaén, you can buy a combined ticket and save 6 euros.
+Check current hours at the Baeza tourism office.
+Expect to pay around €6-8 including tower access.

 2. Plaza del Pópulo and the Lions Fountain